Semi-supervised Hypergraph Node Classification on Hypergraph Line Expansion: Hypergraph Line Expansion ( )

 \subsection{Additional Properties of Line Expansion}

-In this section, we first present an interesting observation between characteristic matrices from $G_H$ and $G_l$.
+In this section, we discuss additional properties of line expansion (\method).
+First, we present an observation between characteristic matrices from $\calG_H$ and $\calG_l$.
 Then, we connect our \emph{line expansion} with the line graph from graph theory, based on which, some sound properties could be derived.

-\begin{observation} Let $H$ be the incidence matrix of a hypergraph $G_H$. $D_v$ and $D_e$ are the vertex and hyperedge degree matrices.
-Let $P_v$ and $P_e$ be the vertex and edge projection matrix, respectively. $A_l$ is the adjacency matrix of line expansion $G_l$.
-Let $H_r = \in \{0, 1\}^{ |V_l|\times(|V|+|E|)}$, it satisfies the following equations,
+\begin{observation} Let $\bfH$ be the incidence matrix of a hypergraph $\calG_H$. $\bfD_v$ and $\bfD_e$ are the vertex and hyperedge degree matrices.
+Let $\bfP_{vertex}$ and $\bfP_{edge}$ be the vertex and edge projection matrix, respectively. $\bfA_l$ is the adjacency matrix of line expansion $\calG_l$.
+Let $\bfH_r = \in \{0, 1\}^{ |\calV_l|\times(|\calV|+|\calE|)}$, it satisfies the following equations,

-\end{observation} In Observation~\ref{thm:observation} (proofs in Appendix~\ref{proof:obv1}), the left hand of both Eqn.~\eqref{eq:int1} and Eqn.~\eqref{eq:int2} are the projection matrices, and the right hand of these two equations are information respectively from the hypergraph and its \emph{line expansion}.
-Essentially, these equations quantify the transition from $G_H$ to $G_l$.
-For Eqn.~\eqref{eq:int2}, we are interested in the product of $H_r H_r ^\top$ with two orders of self-loop, which would be useful in the analytical aspects of \emph{line expansion} (in Appendix~\ref{sec:proofexpansion}).
+\end{observation} In Observation~\ref{thm:observation}, the left hand of both Eqn.~\eqref{eq:int1} and Eqn.~\eqref{eq:int2} are the projection matrices, and the right hand of these two equations are information respectively from the hypergraph and its \emph{line expansion}.
+Essentially, these equations quantify the transition from $\calG_H$ to $\calG_l$.
+For Eqn.~\eqref{eq:int2}, we are interested in the product of $\bfH_r \bfH_r ^\top$, leading to two orders of self-loop, which would be useful in the analytical aspects of \emph{line expansion} (in Section~\ref{sec:unification_analysis}).

-\begin{thm} For a hypergraph, its line expansion $G_l$ is isomorphic to the line graph of its star expansion $L(G_s)$, where $L(\cdot)$ is a line graph notation from graph theory. \end{thm}
+\begin{thm} For a hypergraph, its line expansion $\calG_l$ is isomorphic to the line graph of its star expansion $L(\calG_s)$, where $L(\cdot)$ is a line graph notation from graph theory. \end{thm}

-Theorem~\ref{thm:linegraph} is the foundation of Theorem~\ref{thm:bijective}.
-It provides a theoretical interpretation and enriches our expansion with sound graph theoretical properties (readers could refer to line graph theory \cite{chung1997spectral}).
+Theorem~\ref{thm:linegraph} is the foundation of Theorem~\ref{thm:bijective}, which provides a theoretical interpretation and enriches our expansion with sound graph theoretical properties (readers could refer to line graph theory \cite{chung1997spectral}).
 That is why we name our formulation ``line expansion''.
 Note that the \emph{line expansion} is significantly different from the ``line graph of hypergraph'' discussed in \cite{bermond1977line,bandyopadhyay2020line}.
-Instead, it is the line graph of the star expansion.
-Detailed proofs of Theorem~\ref{thm:linegraph} could be found in Appendix~\ref{proof:thm2}.
+Instead, our line expansion is the line graph of the star expansion.
+Thus, the proof of Theorem~\ref{thm:linegraph} is naturally established by the construction of line expansion.